thurti/laravel-dropzone/README.md

 ## Usage
-larave-dropzone adds 4 routes which you can use with your js upload script.
+larave-dropzone adds 4 routes which you can be used by your js upload script.
 By default, the routes use the `web` and `auth`  middleware.
 Middleware can be changed in `config/dropzone.php`.

 ```
 //Routes